lsongdev/node-escpos/README.md

 ### Constructors

-You can choose your adapter type as USB, Serial, Network, or Console.
+You can choose your adapter type as USB, Serial, Bluetooth, Network, or Console.

 #### USB(vid, pid)
 ```javascript